ranaivomahaleo/tinydata/README.md

 - Launch run_analysis.R script

-- extracted_measures.csv and tidydata.csv are created by the script inside the same folder.
+- extracted_measures.csv and tidydata.txt are created by the script inside the same folder.